virt-manager/virt-manager/man/virt-install.rst

     Request an emulated TPM device.

 ``--tpm default``
-    Request virt-install to fill in a modern recommended default
+    Request virt-install to fill in a modern recommended default.

+``--tpm none``
+    Request virt-install to disable TPM device.

 Use --tpm=? to see a list of all available sub options.
 Complete details at https://libvirt.org/formatdomain.html#tpm-device